majanie/Sky-Subtraction/README.md

 ## PCA sky subtraction

-### people from the LSS group who want to see what we did
+### people from the LSS group :)

 Look at the PCAmeanifu.py program.
 It is the simplest that hopefully gives insight to what we did.
 This is what Max talked about.
+However, it is not what worked best (e.g. not dividing by the standard deviation improved the sky subtraction somewhat).

 ### otherwise -- Bachelor thesis version